-The proceedings of the Enlarged Committee is bound by a duty of confidentiality unless otherwise expressly provided.
-The chair may decide that even the summons to meetings of the Committee shall be bound by a duty of confidentiality.
+The proceedings of the Enlarged Committee on Foreign Affairs and Defence are bound by a duty of confidentiality unless otherwise expressly provided.
+The same applies for the summons to and the agenda of meetings.

 The Enlarged Committee on Foreign Affairs and Defence may decide to hold joint meetings with other committees.
 The rules laid down in § 16, fifth paragraph also apply for such joint meetings.
 The rules laid down in § 16, third paragraph, second sentence also apply for Substitute Members in committees with whom the joint meetings are held.